ON JUNE 3rd

 IN MANY COUNTRIES

 Stöffche, Most, Cider, Sidra – the tangy apple drink has many different names.
 No matter where it is consumed: Apple cider boosts the mood and always conveys a unique sense of home.
 The World Cider Day on June 3rd wants to bring apple cider lovers from all over the world together.
-Enjoy and celebrate the wide variety of cider at special events, in joint activities and with special offers!
+Enjoy and celebrate the wide variety of cider!
 A very special drink obviously deserves a very special day.

 The World Cider Day on June 3rd is an international declaration of love for the popular cult drink.
 It symbolizes the beginning of the apple cider season all over the world.
-No matter if you're a cider press house, an apple cider innkeeper, a cider fan or the owner of a meadow orchard: Let the world know what you have to offer for this celebration and mail us a link to your unique event: email@example.com.
-And all those who want to celebrate their favourite drink on World Cider Day will find various options here.
+No matter if you're a cider press house, an apple cider innkeeper, a cider fan or the owner of a meadow orchard: Send your cheers to the world.
+Download the template for posting here and start the call for digital cheers in your social media channels.

 With the World Cider Day we want to provide an international platform for all apple cider nations.
 A platform with equal partners and where joint activities concerning the World Cider Day are communicated.
 A platform where apple cider lovers, apple cider press houses, apple cider innkeepers and retailers from all over the world can link and provide information on activities and events on World Cider Day in their countries own language and where they can post their promotions themselves.